A strong-weak duality for the 1d long-range Ising model: The weakly coupled model near crossover

 Due to the identification in field space, all well-defined observables must be built out of $\partial^n_x\phi(x)$ with $n\geq 1$, and vertex operators $e^{\im n b_0 \phi(x)}$, with $n\in\mathbb{Z}$.
 The correlators of $\partial^n_x\phi(x)$ are obtained straightforwardly as derivatives of (products of) $C(x)$, and so they are clearly independent of the additive constant; those of the vertex operators will be discussed below.
 All such operators have positive dimension, and the resulting theory is unitary, as proven rigorously in \cite{Jorgensen:2018}.\footnote{ More precisely, in \cite{Jorgensen:2018} the authors proved reflection positivity of the fractional Brownian motion, that is obtained from the GFF $\phi$ by fixing its value to be zero at the origin. }

-We point out that while this GFF might seem a bit exotic, its status is not much different from the standard massless scalar field in $d=1$.
+\paragraph{Remark 1.} We point out that while this GFF might seem a bit exotic, its status is not much different from the standard massless scalar field in $d=1$.
 The latter corresponds to taking $\d=1$, and thus has negative scaling dimension.
 Therefore, it also needs to be defined by modding out its zero mode, and thus also in this case the well-defined random variables are those that are independent of the zero mode.
 In particular, the variable $\phi(x)-\phi(0)$ corresponds to the standard Wiener process (Brownian motion), and the growth of the covariance reproduces the well-known linear growth of the Brownian motion: $\la (\phi(x)-\phi(0))^2 \ra_0 \sim |x|$.
 The generalization to $\d\neq 1$ is known as \emph{fractional Brownian motion}, and it was introduced long ago in \cite{Mandelbrot:1968}.
-Lastly, the compactification simply corresponds to the restriction of the random process to a circle.
+Lastly, the compactification simply corresponds to the restriction of the random process to a circle, \toSR{and in the $\d=1$ case it is known as $O(2)$ rigid rotator in the physics literature (e.g.\ \cite{ZinnJustin:2002ru}).}

+\toSR{ \paragraph{Remark 2.} Let us ignore for a moment the vertex operators, and define $\chi(x)\sim \p_x\phi(x)$.
+With the measure defined by the expectation value $\langle\cdot \rangle_0$, such field $\chi$ together with its derivatives and their composite (normal ordered) operators form a set of operators of a CFT (as defined in Section \ref{sec:defCFT}), closed under OPE.
+Clearly such CFT is nothing else than the GFF $\chi$ of conformal dimension $\D_\chi=1-\d/2$.
+In this case, the compactification of $\phi$ has no role and it would be more logical to directly start with the GFF $\chi$.
+However, as will become clear below, in order to construct a dual theory of the 1d LRI we need the vertex operators.
+These would be nonlocal operators when written in terms of $\chi$, and although similar nonlocal operators appear for example when writing correlators of the XY model in terms of a sine-Gordon field \cite{Amit:1979ab}, it seems more natural to work with the ancestor of $\chi$, namely the field $\phi$. }

+\toSR{ \paragraph{Remark 3.} Once we include the vertex operators in our set of operators, the GFF $\phi$ is no longer a CFT, because at $\d>0$ their correlators are not conformal and they depend explicitly on the dimensionful compactification radius $1/b_0$ (see below).
+Although the theory is Gaussian, the presence of a dimensionful parameter leads to a classical renormalization group flow, that is, introducing a renormalization scale $\m$ and defining $\tilde{b}_0=\m^{-\d/2}b_0$, we have a linear beta function $\b_{\tilde{b}_0}=-\f{\d}{2}\tilde{b}_0$.
+This has a UV fixed point at $\tilde{b}_0=0$, where the vertex operators become degenerate with the identity, and we recover the CFT of the previous remark.
+Loosely speaking, we might qualitatively compare the situation to that of a standard free massive scalar (with the mass playing the role of $b_0$), which likewise becomes a CFT only in the UV limit. }

 \paragraph{Correlation function of vertex operators.} At $\d=0$, the vertex operators $V_n(x)\equiv e^{\im n b_0 \phi(x)}$ are defined with normal ordering\footnote{ The standard definition of normal ordering gives: